-You can extend the functionality and capacity of the base ArcGIS Enterprise deployment with additional servers.
-Adding more server machines, be they on your premises or in the cloud, to your ArcGIS Enterprise deployment will help you make the most of the ArcGIS Server licensing roles.
+You can extend the functionality and capacity of the base ArcGIS Enterprise deployment with server roles.
+Adding server machines on premises or in the cloud to your ArcGIS Enterprise deployment will help you make the most of the ArcGIS Server licensing roles.

 The base deployment of ArcGIS Enterprise comprises the following components:

-- ArcGIS Server, federated with the portal and designated as the portal's hosting server.
+- ArcGIS Server, licensed as ArcGIS GIS Server and configured as the hosting server.

-- Two instances of ArcGIS Web Adaptor - one configured with the portal and one with the server.
+- Two instances of ArcGIS Web Adaptor, one configured with the portal and one with the hosting server.

 In this configuration, users access your web GIS resources through the portal website.
 Administrators and publishers can access ArcGIS Server directly for their purposes.

 In the base ArcGIS Enterprise deployment, ArcGIS GIS Server acts in two distinct capacities: